nodesource/nsolid-aws/README.md

 # N|Solid on AWS

 [Amazon Web Services](https://aws.amazon.com/) (AWS) offers reliable, scalable, and inexpensive cloud computing services.
-Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to the AWS cloud for cloud access to the only Node.js platform built for mission-critical applications.
+Deploy your [N|Solid](https://nodesource.com/products/nsolid) instances to AWS for cloud access to the only Node.js platform built for mission-critical applications.

 ## Getting Started

 Easily run N|Solid in AWS using our [CloudFormation Templates](templates/).
 You can find a list of templates and their descriptions in the templates [README.md](/templates/README.md).
 Once you find a template you want to use, simply click the deploy button.

-If you don't already have an N|Solid license key, start a [free trial](https://pages.nodesource.com/nsolid-free-trial.html).
-To retrieve an existing license key, follow [the docs](https://docs.nodesource.com/nsolid/3.0/docs#setting-up-the-nsolid-console) for step-by-step instructions.

 Follow these steps to use the [CloudFormation](https://aws.amazon.com/cloudformation/) templates in `aws-nsolid`: